September 24, 2012

 Sparta vs. Cookeville

-The Sparta against Cookeville rivalry has always been one of intense spirit, and usually domination by the latter.
+By Stone Fagan The Sparta against Cookeville rivalry has always been one of intense spirit, and usually domination by the latter.
 With new coach, Scott Cook leading the team this year, sights are high and intentions focused on success.
 The matchup was especially close this year, with Sparta sporting some impressive prospects, including quarterback Jake Young, along with Tommy Odom, Kayne Tollison, and River Boruff.
-However, Cookeville had Ryan Eberle leading the team as QB, making some key plays in passing yardage.
-“We always pride ourself in never giving up, and when it came down to crunch time we fought hard persevered, and were able to show Sparta who is still the best team around.”
+However, Cookeville had Ryan Eberle leading the team as QB, making some key plays...

 0 Comments